millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide300.md

 ![](images/300/snap0012206.jpg)

-## OPTIONAL: Open and run Tutorials 4b and 4c in the notebook
+## Open and run Tutorials 4b and 4c in the notebook

-These optional tutorials show you how to add additional datasets (such as weather) and then start to visualize them with Oracle Data Visualization Desktop

 ### **STEP 1**: Click on the Notebook tab.
 Expand the Journeys folder.
 Then expand the New Data Lake folder.
 Then click on the Tutorial 4b Adding more datasets tutorial to open it.